AdobeDocs/experience-manager-forms-cloud-service.en/help/migrate-to-forms-as-a-cloud-service.md

 ## Prerequisites {#prerequisites}

-* In a Cloud Service environment, the migration utility works in conjunction with the User Mapping Tool and Content Transfer Tool.
-The migration utility makes AEM Forms assets compatible with Cloud Service and the content transfer tool migrates the content from your AEM Forms environment to an [!DNL AEM] as a [!DNL Cloud Service] environment.
-Before using the migration utility, learn the process of [moving to AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/home.html).
+* In a Cloud Service environment, the Migration Utility works in conjunction with the User Mapping Tool and Content Transfer Tool.
+The Migration Utility makes AEM Forms assets compatible with Cloud Service and the content transfer tool migrates the content from your AEM Forms environment to an [!DNL AEM] as a [!DNL Cloud Service] environment.
+Before using the Migration Utility, learn the process of [moving to AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/home.html).
 The process has two tools:
   * [User Mapping Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-user-mapping-tool.html?lang=en#cloud-migration): The User Mapping Tool helps you map your users with corresponding Adobe IMS user accounts.
   * [Content Transfer Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html?#cloud-migration): The Content Transfer Tool helps you prepare and transfer content from existing environment to a Cloud Service environment.
 * Accounts with administrator privileges on AEM Forms as a Cloud Service and your local AEM Forms environment.
 * Download and install Best Practice Analyzer, Content Transfer Tool, and AEM Forms Migration Utility from [Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html)

+* Run the [Best Practices Analyzer](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/best-practices-analyzer/overview-best-practices-analyzer.html?lang=en#cloud-migration) tool and fix the reported issue.

 <!-- * Download the latest [compatibility package](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html?lang=en#aem-65-forms-releases) for your AEM Forms version. -->